“You need this,” Ari said, in the kind of tone that wouldn’t take no for an answer. And she handed Kierah a mug.

 MISSED THE LAST CHAPTER? ↔ OR KEEP READING TO THE NEXT!

 Flying training was done for the day.
 Kierah left the speeder hangar, energized and mostly happy.
-Like combat class, and unlike ballroom dancing or tea etiquette, she could imagine finding a practical use for the knowledge back in her normal … Continue reading Chapter 18: “I don’t think you should go back”
+Like combat class, and unlike ballroom dancing or tea etiquette, she could imagine finding a practical use for the knowledge back in her normal life, once the experiment was over.
+Granted, flying would require her somehow having access to … Continue reading Chapter 18: “I don’t think you should go back”